ovh/docs/pages/platform/data-processing/01_CONCEPTS_Capabilities/guide.en-asia.md

 ### IP range to allow

-If you need to allow a list of IPs in your application network configuration, the ODP jobs will run on hosts with IP within a range depending on the region:
+If you need to allow a list of IPs in your application network configuration (for example to allow connections to one of your databases), know that the ODP jobs will run on hosts with IP within a range depending on the region:

-- 164.132.38.64/26 for GRA
+- 164.132.38.64/26 for GRA (164.132.38.64 - 164.132.38.127)

 ### Storage